sjransom/sjransom.dev/src/posts/adding-jsonresume/json-resume.md

 </ul>
 ```

+### Conclusion

-I hope this guide gives you the basis to create and render your own JSON Resume, if you need anything clarified or any help please feel free to tweet me [@sjransom](https://twitter.com/sjransom) - thanks for reading!
+I hope this guide gives you the basis to create and render your own JSON Resume, I didn't feel it was neccersary to add anything around styling but JSON resume actually include a number of themes which are free to use, you can find them all [here](https://jsonresume.org/themes/).
+Alternatively you are welcome to take the theme for my resume which you can find [here](../resume).

-Github repo is [here](https://github.com/sjransom/sjransom.dev) for your reference.
+If you need anything clarified or any help please feel free to tweet me [@sjransom](https://twitter.com/sjransom) - thanks for reading!
+The Github repo is [here](https://github.com/sjransom/sjransom.dev) which contains the full solution.